UBC-MDS/tidylinreg/README.md

 ## License

 `tidylinreg` was created by Benjamin Frizzell, Danish Karlin Isa, Nicholas Varabioff, Yasmin Hassan.
-It is licensed under the terms of the MIT license.
+It is licensed under the terms of the MIT license, which can be viewed [here](https://github.com/UBC-MDS/passwordler/blob/main/LICENSE).

 ## Credits